 St. Peter's Square - St. Peter’s Square: is a massive plaza located directly in front of St. Peter's Basilica in the Vatican City.At the centre of the square is a real Egyptian obelisk.
 The Square includes massive Tuscan colonades, four columns deep, which embrace visitors in "the maternal arms of Mother Church."
 Crowds gather here to hear the Pope speak.

 DAY 2: The Sistine Chapel - Michelangelo’s paintings on the ceiling of the Sistine Chapel, which is part of the Vatican, depict nine stories from the Christian Bible's Book of Genesis, including the most famous image, the Creation of Adam.
 Taken together, the paintings are considered one of the world's greatest art masterpieces.
-Michelangelo built his own scaffold that lifted him over 60 feet high where he lay on his back and painted.
+Michelangelo built his own scaffold that lifted him over 60 feet high.
+Many believe he laid on his back and painted, but that is not true --Michelangelo and his helpers stood, but this was grueling on their necks.
 For a year after the ceiling was completed, Michelangelo had to have other people read to him because his ability to see became bad after painting so many years in a position that was horrible for his eyes.
 Today the detail and colors of the ceiling remain a marvel.

 DAY 3: Swiss Guard - Swiss Guards serve the Vatican as a type of police and military.
 A long time ago the Swiss were famous mercenaries (that means they were hired by other countries as fighters).
 At that time, Switzerland was a poor country and young men often sought their fortunes abroad, having a reputation for discipline and loyalty.
 Today as then, the job iof the Swiss Guard is to defend and protect the Pope, and yes, they are still from Switzerland.
 Don’t be fooled by their uniforms --they have all undergone military training in the Swiss army and are a very well trained, powerful military force.